vhelin/wla-dx/doc/symbols.rst

 [labels]
 ********

-This is a list of all Labels to sections of the ROM, such as subroutine locations, or data locations.
+This is a list of all labels to sections of the ROM, such as subroutine locations, or data locations.
 Each line lists an address in hexadecimal (bank and offset) and a string associated with that address.
 This data could be used, for example, to identify what section a given target address is in, by searching for the label with the closest address less than the target address.

 - Regex match: ``[0-9a-fA-F]{2}:[0-9a-fA-F]{4} .*``
 - Format specifier: ``%2x:%4x %s``